YagyaMhjn/Healthcare-Capacity-Care-Load-Analytics/README.md

 This project analyzes daily operational data from the **Unaccompanied Alien Children (UAC) Program** to evaluate healthcare system capacity, care load, and the balance between inflows and outflows across the CBP and HHS care pipeline.

-The analysis uses daily time-series data covering **2023–2025** and transforms operational counts into healthcare capacity metrics, trend indicators, backlog measures, and stress signals.
-The objective is to support better situational awareness and identify periods of sustained capacity pressure rather than relying on reactive decision-making.
+The analysis covers **1,075 calendar days from January 12, 2023 to December 21, 2025**.
+Operational data is transformed into healthcare capacity metrics, time-series indicators, backlog measures, volatility measures, and stress signals to identify periods of elevated and sustained system pressure.

-> **Current status:** Exploratory Data Analysis (EDA) and analytical metric development are completed.
+> **Current status:** Exploratory Data Analysis (EDA), metric engineering, KPI development, and outcome analysis are completed.
 The Streamlit dashboard is planned as the next stage and has not yet been implemented.

 ---